debops/debops/docs/ansible/roles/debops.slapd/ldap-acl.rst

   to it.

 - Grant LDAP editors write access to most of the LDAP directory.
-They don't have write access to ``ou=System Groups`` subtree as well as to the UNIX attributes, they cannot see passwords (but can change them).
+They don't have write access to the LDAP Administrators and the LDAP Replicators roles, the UNIX Administrators group, the ``ou=System Groups`` subtree as well as to the UNIX attributes, they cannot see passwords (but can change them).

 - Group owners should be able to add or remove members of their own group.